Lauryn-Owens/DesignityAssessment/README.md

 # DesignityAssessment

+***I didn't have the opportunity to deploy my application.
+Therefore, to view my web application, you must follow the steps below and view it on your personal desktop. **

 # Simple React Application with Vite

 This is a simple React application bootstrapped with [Vite](https://vitejs.dev/), a fast build tool for modern web projects.